andileka/UMS/README.md

 # UMS
 UMS Project

-To install th projec go to UMS/backend and run
+To install the projec go to UMS/backend and run

 npm start